uabakry/pyomix/README.md

     * Sequence fasta file from UniProt.
     * Alignment file from Diamond.
     * Sequences fasta file for accessions numbers from NCBI.
-    * Mulitple sequence alignment file from Clustal Omega.
+    * Mulitple sequence alignment file and phylogenetic tree from Clustal Omega.
-    * Phylogenetic tree from Simple Phylogeny.

 #### SUBTASKS:
 01. Function to make directories for swiss-prot ids. **(done)**